ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 After logging in to {{site.data.keyword.cloud_notm}}, download the Kubernetes configuration data and certificates as a `kubeconfig` file to your local machine so that you can connect to your cluster and run `oc` commands.
 {: shortdesc}

-The `kubeconfig` file is merged to your existing `kubeconfig` file in `~/.kube/config` (`<user_profile>/.kube/config` in Windows), or to the last file that is set by the `KUBECONFIG` environment variable in your terminal session.
+The `kubeconfig` file is merged to your existing `kubeconfig` file in `~/.kube/config` (`<user_profile>/.kube/config` in Windows), or to the last file that is set by the `KUBECONFIG` environment variable in your command line session.
 After you run `ibmcloud oc cluster config`, you can interact with your cluster immediately, and quickly [change the context to other clusters in the Kubernetes context](/docs/containers?topic=containers-cs_cli_install#cli_config_multiple).

 ```sh
 ibmcloud oc cluster config --cluster CLUSTER [--admin] [--endpoint ENDPOINT_TYPE] [--network] [--skip-rbac] [-q] [--yaml]